timmyomahony/craft-remote-backup/README.md

 ![Header image for plugin](/resources/img/remote-backup-plugin-header.png)

-A [Craft CMS](https://craftcms.com/) plugin allowing you to automatically backup your database and volumes to remote cloud destinations like AWS S3, Digital Ocean, Backblaze and more.
+Remote Backup is a [Craft CMS](https://craftcms.com/) plugin that allows you to automaticaly backup your database and volumes to remote cloud destinations like AWS S3, Digital Ocean, Backblaze and more, giving you peace of mind when making sites updates, content changes or adding new features.

-It provides a useful interface for manually backing up your data via the Craft CMS Control Panel utilites section:
+It provides a useful interface for *manually* backing up your data via the Craft CMS Control Panel utilites section:

 ![Craft Remote Backup Overview](resources/img/utilities-screenshot.jpg)